Laboratory for Surface Modification (LSM)

 The new facility will be the centerpiece of a cooperative relationship between the LSM and Thermo Scientific that will include scientific exchange and collaborations for research and education.
 The site will also be used for instrumentation demonstrations and instructional workshops.

 For more information about these instruments can be found at the following link LSM XPS Facility.
-For training and access information, contact the LSM XPS Facility Coordinator, Ryan Thorpe (thorper@physics.rutgers.edu), the Director of the LSM, Prof. Robert Bartynski (bart@physics.rutgers.edu), or the LSM Administrative Assistant, Gwen Chupka (gwen@physics.rutgers.edu).
+For training and access information, contact the LSM XPS Facility Coordinator, Ryan Thorpe (thorper@physics.rutgers.edu), the Acting Director of the LSM, Prof. Robert Bartynski (bart@physics.rutgers.edu), or the LSM Administrative Assistant, Gwen Chupka (gwen@physics.rutgers.edu).

 Highlights